eucaly009/Market_cap_prediction/README.md

 3. get financial reports of selected company
 4. do visualization of income and cost of companies
 5. predict the market cap of companies and give recommended valuation based on AI models
+6. show rankings of the selected company among its sector and industry

 ## Dependence
 pandas, numpy, joblib, yfinance, matplotlib, os, seaborn